bmatsuo/csvutil/README.md

 * Writing of individual writing fields/rows (along with batch writing).

+* Automated CSV row serialization and deserialization (formatting) for flat data structures and types.

 Todo
 ====

-* Formatted reading/writing of CSV data.
+* Enhance and clean the formatting API formatting of data.

 Install
 =======